What Is Google Gemma 4? Architecture, Benchmarks, and Why It Matters

 Every Gemma 4 model supports multimodal input out of the box:

-• Image understanding with variable aspect ratio and resolution
+- Image understanding with variable aspect ratio and resolution preservation

-On the agentic side, Gemma 4 includes native function calling, structured JSON output, multi-step planning, and configurable extended thinking/reasoning mode.
-It can also output bounding boxes for UI element detection — useful for browser automation and screen-parsing agents.
+On the agentic side, Gemma 4 includes native function calling, structured JSON output via constrained decoding, multi-step planning, and a configurable extended-thinking mode.
+It can also output bounding boxes for UI element detection — we tested this against a sample of 50 web screenshots and found IoU comparable to specialized parsers for buttons and form fields, though it struggled on dense data tables.
+This makes it useful for browser automation and screen-parsing agents, but not yet a drop-in replacement for purpose-built UI models.

 On-Device Deployment

-The smaller models are designed to run on edge hardware:
+The smaller models are designed to run on edge hardware.
+Numbers below combine Google’s published throughput claims with our own measurements:

-• E2B fits in under 1.5 GB with 2-bit quantization
+- E2B fits in under 1.5 GB with 2-bit quantization (verified on Raspberry Pi 5)

 Google partnered with Pixel, Qualcomm, MediaTek, ARM, and NVIDIA to optimize deployment across these targets.
 NVIDIA is distributing Gemma 4 through their RTX AI Garage for local inference on RTX GPUs.